cainmagi/Dockerfiles/manual-xubuntu/cloudreve.md

 docker run --gpus all -it --rm --shm-size=1g -v ~:/homelocal -v /raid/myname:/data -p 6080:6080 -p 5212:5212 xubuntu:1.7 --cloudreve
 ```

-Actually, we recommend users to open Cloudreve always on a terminal inside the desktop.
+Actually, we recommend opening Cloudreve always on a terminal inside the desktop.
 This configuration will help users to control the service better.

-> :warning: Do not open Cloudreve and Filebrowser at the same time, unless you know what your are doing and how to configure your ports.
+> :warning: Do not open Cloudreve and Filebrowser at the same time, unless you know what you are doing and how to configure your ports.